Egghead (Marvel Comics)

 Egghead is an alias used by two supervillains appearing in American comic books published by Marvel Comics.

-The Elihas Starr incarnation has made several animated appearances and was portrayed in live-action by Michael Cerveris in the Marvel Cinematic Universe film Ant-Man and the Wasp.

 Publication history

 The original version (Elihas Starr) first appeared in Tales to Astonish #38 (Dec.
 1962), and was created by Stan Lee, Jack Kirby and Larry Lieber.

 The second version first appeared in Dark Reign: Young Avengers #1 (July 2009), and was created by Paul Cornell and Mark Brooks.